henrymorenoespitia/henrymorenoespitia/README.md

 ### Hi there 👋

-I am a backend developer who like help people and bussiness by convey value in their operations desing and code software.
+I am a backend developer with a innovation aproache who like help people and bussiness by convey value in their operations desing and code software.

 🔭 Projects.
 - I like to collaborate in social projects in my free time.
 Recently start alongside an interdisciplinary team a project to prevent sexual harassment of women.